 Everywhere I looked, people recommended some water or ice-based coolers.
 The Lifesmart

 Indoor/Outdoor cooler was the one that was advertised the most.
 After seeing it in action in a small shed, I can only recommend it for outdoor use only.
 It’s perfect for a shaded open space, like under a gazebo or a tarp shelter, but that’s it.

 Some could argue that evaporating water is the best way to cool down a surface, and I don’t disagree with them, but I can’t see it being a comfortable solution if you want to sleep and be wet all the time.

 The Arctic Air (cheap Amazon cooler) personal cooler and the GO Cool were mentioned as well.
 Again, I can’t imagine why you would want moisture inside your tent.
 Even if you use them with proper ventilation, they’re no better than a $5 air cooler.
 You can try one of them and see if it works for you, but none of them is a real camping air conditioner.
 The only advantage they have is that they are battery powered, which makes them useful sometimes.

 As a rule of thumb, you should always try to block the sunlight by any means.
 This will increase the performance of any AC dramatically.
 Find a shaded place to set up camp.

 You’ll want to keep the cold air inside as much as possible, so, when you install it, try not to leave any gaps for the air to escape.

 Check if the filter is washable and clean it at least once a month.
 For most devices, you don’t require any special tools to do this.
-A dirty filter will make your air conditioner to underperform, loosing up to 20% of their maximum BTU.
+A dirty filter will make your air conditioner to underperform, losing up to 20% of their maximum BTU.